Can’t sleep tonight. It happens. Not very much but it happens.

 8) And finally, pour your heart out to God.
 God can always be trusted and will always be there.
 Don’t expect from people what God alone can provide!

 Thank you leaders and leader supporters!
 The Church of Jesus Christ so desperately needs you both!

-Rev. Shane L. Bishop is the Sr. Pastor of Christ Church in Fairview Heights, Illinois
+Rev. Shane L. Bishop has been the Sr. Pastor of Christ Church in Fairview Heights, Illinois since 1997.